xvik/gradle-mkdocs-plugin/README.md

 Plugin does not use [mkdocs publication](http://www.mkdocs.org/#deploying), because it does not support multi-versioning.
 Instead, [git-publish](https://github.com/ajoberstar/gradle-git-publish) plugin is used for publication.

 By default, no configuration is required.
-Only project itself must be published to git.
+Only project itself must be published to git so that plugin could calculate default url
+(or mkdocs.publish.repoUrl manually specified).

 On the first `mkdocksPublish` task call:

 * `gh-pages` branch will be created in the same repo
-* site built and committed to repository
+* built site pushed to gh-pages repository branch

 Later `mkdocsPublish` task calls will only remove current version folder (replace with the new one) or publish completely new version only.